L13/vscode-diff/README.md

 * Select all files and folders by status.
 * Toggle the view by status.
 * Double click an item in the list to open the diff or the file.
-* Mouse and keyboard support like in your the native Finder/Explorer.
+* Mouse and keyboard support for selecting items in list.

 Select a folder with the dialog, swap the paths and compare two files or folders.